 Organisations such as WWF work tirelessly at restoring habitats, reducing waste and raising awareness to help people everywhere to try to make choices that create a sustainable lifestyle that positively impacts the health of the individual and the planet.

 WWF encourage people to Make A Promise so to make a long-term change in their lifestyle, like using a reusable cup for your morning coffee, refilling your daily water bottle, refusing to use plastic cutlery.

-The nature of what we do as a company obviously means that HC already have a pretty good green footprint but to get further involved, we as a team are making an effort to be more flexitarian and eat less meat.
+The nature of what we do as a company obviously means that HC already have a pretty good green footprint but to get further involved, some of the team are making an effort to be more flexitarian and eat less meat.
+Some of us are already long serving vegetarians, and all of us are opting for Vegan menus at least three days a week.
 The immense amounts of land, water and feed needed to sustain the demand for livestock is destroying habitats and endangering other species.
 Reducing meat consumption and increasing the intake of plant-based foods, reduces the carbon and water footprint and aids the effort to protect wildlife.

 On that note we are launching a whole new season that explores ways to be more flexitarian, to increase your repertoire of edible greens, including flowers and promoting home produce on all scales.
 The idea is that these resources should be within all of our reach and we will be sharing just how easy it is to achieve this.
 With this we have kids in mind at the forefront as the future of generations to come.
 Many of our projects and clients of late embrace this ethos so we are looking forward to sharing the results of these exciting briefs here on the blog.
 Subscribe to keep updated with the latest and we hope you enjoy an hour of lights out tomorrow.
 Or more.
 Sometimes it’s just good to get back to basics.
 Enjoy.